 I publish across the genres and practices of Modernism including prose, poetry, drama, and film, as well as textual and editorial theory.
 My current work is in developing digital scholarly editions of complex Modernist texts and their manuscripts, including the Watt module of the Samuel Beckett Digital Manuscript Project.
 My work also deals with critical and theoretical reflection upon scholarly editing techniques.
 I am the author of Ezra Pound’s Eriugena (London: Bloomsbury, 2014).

 My current research examines how the new digital environment can sponsor a return to important questions around matter and materiality for traditional archival holdings.
-I explore these questions through engagement with manuscripts and personal papers and I am completing a new book, Paper, Materiality and the Archived Page.
+I explore these questions through engagement with manuscripts and personal papers.
+This work will appear shortly in a new book, Paper, Materiality and the Archived Page.
 I am joint Editor-in-Chief of the journal Australian Feminist Studies and a member of the editorial board of Archives and Manuscripts.

 I work in literary archives and personal archives: bringing together literary theory with the theory and practice of archives.
 I am interested in contexts of meaning for personal creative archives in the digital realm and how this follows from existing concepts about original order in paper archives.
 I have an interest in born-digital literary archives and I contemplate creative responses to archives.
 As a professional archivist, I am responsible for the archives of many writers and other figures/organizations within Canadian literature.